levimaaia/emailler/README-emailler.md

  - `W)rite` - Prepare a new blank outgoing email and place it in `OUTBOX` ready for editing.
  - `R)eply` - Prepare a reply to the selected email and place it in `OUTBOX` ready for editing.
  - `F)orward` - Prepare a forwarded copy of the selected email and place it in `OUTBOX` ready for editing.
- - '<' - Switch the order of the email summary to show the most recently added messages first.
+ - `<` - Switch the order of the email summary to show the most recently added messages first.
 The indicator in the status bar will change to `>` to indicate the order.
- - '>' - Switch the order of the email summary to show the most recently added messages last.
+ - `>` - Switch the order of the email summary to show the most recently added messages last.
 The indicator in the status bar will change to `<` to indicate the order.
+ - `CTRL`+`R` - Retreive messages from email server.
+This runs `POP65.SYSTEM`, which in turn will return you to the `EMAIL.SYSTEM` main menu.
+ - `CTRL`+`S` - Send outbox messages to email server.
+This runs `SMTP65.SYSTEM`, which in turn will return you to the `EMAIL.SYSTEM` main menu.
  - `Q)uit` - Quit from the EMAIL user interface.

+By using the `CTRL`+`R` command to retrieve messages and the `CTRL`-`S` command to transmit messages to the server, it is possible to retreive, review, respond, compose and transmit messages all without leaving the `EMAIL.SYSTEM` environment.

 #### Plain Text View `T)op`
 <p align="center"><img src="img/raw-text.png" alt="Email Pager" height="400px"></p>